 Nicola Wakefield Evans has over 30 years of commercial, strategy and corporate finance legal experience gained over an international career, including 20 years as a partner of King & Wood Mallesons, during which she also held a variety of senior management positions including Managing Partner of the International division in Hong Kong and Managing Partner of the Practice division in Sydney.
 Ms Wakefield Evans' key areas of industry experience include resources and energy, infrastructure, financial services and technology.
 Ms Wakefield Evans also brings extensive experience as a board member of ASX listed companies and specifically accounting and financial experience as a member of the Audit Committees and the Risk Committees of Macquarie Group, Lendlease Corporation, the Clean Energy Finance Corporation, Metlife Australia and the Goodes O'Loughlin Foundation.
-Ms Wakefield Evans is also a member of the Takeovers Panel and the boards of the Australian Institute of Company Directors and the UNSW Foundation.
+Ms Wakefield Evans is also a member of the Takeovers Panel and the board of the UNSW Foundation.